Artisme/ConvKAN/README.md

 ## How to Run

-Follow these steps to set up the environment, download the data, and run the training simulations.

 ### 1\.
 Clone and Set Up the Environment

 First, clone the repository and create a Conda environment from the provided `environment.yml` file.